 PLEDGE OF ALLEGIANCE

-Students are required by state law to recite the Pledge of Allegiance at least once each week.
+Students are required by state law to recite the Pledge of Allegiance daily.
 The Pledge of Allegiance is part of the School's daily morning announcements.
+No student shall be required to recite the Pledge of Allegiance.